-Chicken and Brussel Sprouts with Mustard Sauce is a healthy and low carb meal option that tastes amazing and is easy to prepare for your next family dinner.
+Chicken and Brussels Sprouts with Mustard Sauce is a healthy and low carb meal option that pairs an easy chicken dinner idea with sauteed brussels sprouts.

 Doesn’t that meal look delicious?
 I absolutely love it when I’m able to put dinner on the table knowing it not only tastes good, but is healthy fuel for our bodies.
 I had the leftovers the next day for lunch and they were just as good, if not better.

 Recipe video below!